xplosionmind/tommi.space/content/jam/public/Apps.md

 ## Missing digital tools

 <div class='blue box'>
-  Although I literally **love** some of the apps I installed on my devices, there are some <a href='https://tommi.space/missing-digital-tools' title='Missing Digital Tools - tommi.space'>Missing digital tools</a> that I keep note of, in case someone with more programming expertise than me may be able to develop.
+  Although I literally <strong>love</strong> some of the apps I installed on my devices, there are some <a href='https://tommi.space/missing-digital-tools' title='Missing Digital Tools - tommi.space'>Missing digital tools</a> that I keep note of, in case someone with more programming expertise than me may be able to develop.
 </div>

 ![[Missing digital tools]]